Phyllis Hill: Television

-Among Hill's television appearances were three Dr. Kildare shows during the 1964–1965 season, three Perry Mason episodes during the final three years of the series, including the title roles of Katherine Stewart in "The Case of the Wednesday Woman", and murderer Rachel Gordon in "The Case of the Sleepy Slayer" (both in 1964), and four appearances on The F.B.I.
+Among Hill's television appearances were three Dr. Kildare shows during the 1964–1965 season.
+She appeared in three Perry Mason episodes during the final three years of the series, including the title role of Katherine Stewart in "The Case of the Wednesday Woman", and Rachel Gordon in "The Case of the Sleepy Slayer" (both in 1964).
+She made four appearances on The F.B.I.
 (1966–70).

 Marriages

 She was married twice, both times to actors and both unions were childless: